golemfactory/request-for-proposals/README.md

 We are building an ecosystem to empower developers, researchers, and entrepreneurs in realizing their visions by advancing the Golem and Ethereum networks, delivering optimal solutions for global demand, backed by a 40,000 ETH stake, with 75% of rewards currently allocated to beneficiaries, and potential adjustments based on program performance.

-This repository is dedicated to the **Request for Proposals (RFP)** process.
-Here, Golem Factory lists specific projects, features, and areas of research that align with our vision.
-We invite contributors interested in taking on these RFPs to apply for funding through the Ecosystem Fund.
-Each RFP has a customized funding amount based on the project’s complexity and scope.
+This repository is dedicated to the **Request for Proposals (RFP)** process, serving as a hub for collaboration and innovation within the Golem Network.
+Here our Core Team outlines specific projects, features, and areas of research that align with our development needs.
+By providing detailed RFPs, we aim to clearly communicate our strategic priorities and the opportunities available for contributors.

 ## Repository Structure
 The repository is organized into two main sections: